mahmodsallam/movies/README.md

 <a href="https://play.google.com/store/apps/details?id=com.sallam.movies&hl=en" > <img src="google_play.png"></a>
 <a href="https://play.google.com/store/apps/details?id=com.sallam.movies&hl=en"> <img src="app_ic.png" width="150"></a>

+- Added search features so that you can search for movies by keyword
+- Integrated Firebase Analytics, Crashlytics, Firebase AdMob
+- Created a launcher icon using Adobe Photoshop **Popular Movies uses the TMDb API but is not endorsed or certified by TMDb.**
+I learned how to link my app to Google AdMob, design an app icon, how to reply on the feedback on improvements, and use the Google Play Console to manage my app.
+If you like my Popular Movies app, you can download it on Google Play. <a href="https://play.google.com/store/apps/details?id=com.sallam.movies&hl=en">Download Link</a>.

 ## Screenshots
 <img src="1.png" width="150" margins="5px"><img src="2.png" width="150"> <img src="3.png" width="150"> <img src="4.png" width="150">
 <img src="5.png" width="150">